Hollisd12/final_project/README.md

 - Our data set includes key statistics for all NBA MVP candidates for each season since from 1980-81 through 2017-18
 - There are 38 seasons in the data set
 - This data set includes statistics for all MVP candidates (players) for each season
-- Each season has between 10-31 players
+- Each season has between 10-31 MVP candidates (players)

 ![image](https://user-images.githubusercontent.com/112137694/220791298-e482e5c2-e6df-4556-b22c-c1ac2676af23.png)